Work Package Planning

-The work planner (Dutch: ‘werkvoorbereider’) is the important link between the technicians in the field, the schedulers and cost engineers.
-This makes a career as a work planner both exciting and challenging.
-For people who want to make the step to become a work planner it is important to have the required skills and knowledge.
-The Work Planning course is a tailored education program, teaching the techniques and methodologies that make the difference between an excellent and a good work planner.
+The work package planner (Dutch: ‘werkvoorbereider’) is the important link between the technicians in the field, the schedulers and cost engineers.
+This makes a career as a work package planner both exciting and challenging.
+For people who want to make the step to become a work package planner it is important to have the required skills and knowledge.
+This course is a tailored education program, teaching the techniques and methodologies that make the difference between an excellent and a good work package planner.

 - About the course